 One small change that you can do to not sound like a salesperson is to avoid asking the prospect how they are doing right at the beginning of the call.
 This is what a lot of salespeople do to try to check the box of being courteous and also try to manufacture rapport.

 3. Don’t talk too much about your products in your introduction.

-Another thing that you can do in your telephone script to avoid sounding like a salesperson is not talk about your products in your introduction or as you open the call.
-Most salespeople will start a call be explaining or stating what they sell.
+Another thing that you can do in your telephone script to avoid sounding like a salesperson is not to talk about your products in your introduction or as you open the call.
+Most salespeople will start a call by explaining or stating what they sell.

-If doing this will make you sound like a salesperson, than doing something different might alter the impression you give off.
+If doing this will make you sound like a salesperson, then doing something different might alter the impression you give off.

 4. Share some sort of value proposition.

 Instead of talking about the product that you sell at the beginning of your call, share a value proposition statement.
 This is a one to two-sentence statement that explains the value that your products offer.

 This is not a mention of what your products are or what they do.
 More so, this is a statement that simply shares the main benefit that your products help to deliver.

 One very small yet powerful tactic for your telephone script is to perform a small takeaway.
 A sales takeaway is a tactic where you take away what you are trying to sell the prospect.